-The number of galaxies in the universe is largely unknown to humans, in fact, scientists speculate that there might be an infinite number of galaxies.
-Our galaxy, the Milky way, is estimated to host about 100 billion planets most of which orbit a star.
-In the near past, astronomers have discovered hundreds of planets in our galaxy, some of which exhibit the characteristics of planet Earth raising the speculation that they might support life.
+The number of galaxies in the universe is largely unknown to humans.
+In fact, scientists speculate that there may be an infinite number of galaxies.
+Our galaxy, the Milky Way, is estimated to host about 100 billion planets most of which orbit a star.
+In the near past, astronomers have discovered hundreds of planets in our galaxy, some of whom exhibit some Earth-like characteristics.
 Our solar system comprises of the sun, eight planets and their moons, and several small solar system bodies.
-For a long time, the sun’s solar system consisted of nine planets until Pluto was downgraded from being a planet for failing to meet criteria that a planet must clear its orbit and have no “neighbor” that is larger or equal its mass around it.
-It was discovered that Pluto is part of a group of six space objects that orbit the Kuiper Belt and is not the largest of the six.

 Previously, Pluto was considered to be the ninth planet in the Solar System.
 However, in 2006, Pluto was demoted to the status of a "dwarf planet".
 This was due to more concrete, strict definitions of what a planet is.
 In order to constitute as a planet, an object must not only orbit the Sun, but must also have large enough mass that gravity can create a rounded shape.
 A potential planet must also be the most important object in its "neighborhood".
 As Pluto has close neighbors, it no longer counts as a planet in its own right.

 The planets in the Solar System are as follows: